haruosuz/plasmids/references/plasmid_IncP1.md

-Get access to the full version of this article. https://search.lib.keio.ac.jp/permalink/81SOKEI_KEIO/uccs31/cdi_crossref_primary_10_1111_1758_2229_12424 Wiley Online Library Open Access 次のサービスを介してオープンアクセス論文にアクセスできます:Unpaywall
+Get access to the full version of this article. https://search.lib.keio.ac.jp/permalink/81SOKEI_KEIO/uccs31/cdi_crossref_primary_10_1111_1758_2229_12424 Wiley Online Library Open Access

 Furthermore, a conjugative plasmid p7ME01, which belongs to a new IncP-1θ ancestral archetype without any accessory mobile elements was found in 78-ME.

-Using approach of Norberg et al. (2011), we compared the concatenated backbone regions A, B and C of p7ME01 with corresponding regions of 23 IncP‐1 plasmids retrieved from GenBank through BLAST and literature searches.
-As supported by phylogenetic analysis of the IncP‐1 backbones, p7ME01 does belong to a novel clade, hereafter called θ (from the Greek word ‘θαλαθθα or thalassa’, meaning ‘sea’) (del Castillo et al., 2013).
-Additionally to p7ME01, this novel IncP‐1θ clade currently consists of three other closely related plasmids (Fig. 4).
-Noteworthy, all of them were found in marine biofilm‐forming gammaproteobacteria: Alcanivorax hongengensis A‐11‐3 (Lai and Shao, 2012b), Marinobacter adhaerens HP15 (Gärdes et al., 2010) and Methylophaga frappieri JAM7 (Auclair et al., 2010; Villeneuve et al., 2013).
+Using approach of Norberg et al. (2011), we compared the concatenated backbone regions A, B and C of p7ME01 with corresponding regions of 23 IncP-1 plasmids retrieved from GenBank through BLAST and literature searches.
+As supported by phylogenetic analysis of the IncP-1 backbones, p7ME01 does belong to a novel clade, hereafter called θ (from the Greek word ‘θαλαθθα or thalassa’, meaning ‘sea’) (del Castillo et al., 2013).
+Additionally to p7ME01, this novel IncP-1θ clade currently consists of three other closely related plasmids (Fig. 4).
+Noteworthy, all of them were found in marine biofilm-forming gammaproteobacteria: Alcanivorax hongengensis A-11-3 (Lai and Shao, 2012b), Marinobacter adhaerens HP15 (Gärdes et al., 2010) and Methylophaga frappieri JAM7 (Auclair et al., 2010; Villeneuve et al., 2013).

 ![](https://sfamjournals.onlinelibrary.wiley.com/cms/asset/641c8c24-a3b6-4b66-8aec-190bb934cf8f/emi412424-fig-0004-m.png)